ferasbg/crypton/src/README.md

 | FedAvg + GaussianNoise | Null | X%                                |  Y%

 ## Todos
-- resolve server-client process when running on `.sh` thread
 - write data to a logfile continuously in terms of its target plot, and after the .sh file is done running, make plots given written data.
 Do this for each exp config set (each `.sh` file there is --> 4)
 - get model robustness metrics (formal, nominal) --> nominal to keep the scope, formal for the other paper (you can make 2 papers out of this?)
 - make tables, diagrams, graphs/plots for the paper in the `paper` directory in `/docs/`.
 Write arxiv paper that clearly bolsters research innovations and results.